Why Conserve Water?

 Kitchen

-• Make sure you purchase a dishwasher with a 5-star WELS rating.
-This will tell you how many litres of water per minute it will use, with more stars being more water efficient.
-And only ever start a load when the machine is complete.
+- Make sure you purchase a dishwasher with a 5-star WELS rating.
+This will tell you how many litres of water it will use per minute, with more stars being more water efficient.
+Only start a load when the machine is complete.
 It would be best to try using the dishwasher efficiently and scraping food into the bin rather than running a pre-rinse.

 Bathroom

-• Have shorter showers.
+- Have shorter showers.
 Limit your time to 4 minutes.
-You can place a bucket to catch the water from the shower head while waiting for the shower to heat up.
+While waiting for the shower to heat up, place a bucket to catch the water from the shower head.
 You can use this water for your plants and lawn.

-• Inspect pipes and fixtures for any leaks.
-Check under your bathroom sink for drips or walls and ceiling for water damage, mould or discolouration.
+- Inspect pipes and fixtures for leaks.
+Check under your bathroom sink for drips and the walls and ceiling for water damage, mould, or discolouration.

-• If you use a bathtub, be mindful not to overfill the tub.
+- If you use a bathtub, be mindful not to overfill it.
 Regulate the temperature as it fills up to prevent adding more hot or cold water than you need.
 You can use less water for pets and small children.

 Toilet